ati-ozgur/backup-clear-kubernetes-yaml-files/README.md

 ### current resources saved

-current script saves below resources
+current script saves below resources.
+It should be easy to add more resources to this list provided resource is supported by kubectl get command.

 - workloads
 	- "pods"